Daily martial art training & normal life: how to

-As we said a lot of times (read Tips on how to stretch our training times) daily training is fundamental and it is must be balanced with all the other activities of our life:
+As we said many times (read Tips on how to stretch our training times) daily training is a fundamental component of a serious martial path but not being monks, it must be balanced with all the other activities of our life:

 • Duties (work, study, etc.)